zzehli/study-notes/data-structure-and-algorithm/algorithm.md

 * the recursive solution is more intuitive: create the return list by modifying the exisiting list
 ### 141** Linked List Cycle
 * clever solution with a fast and a slow pointer and see if the fast can catch the slow pointer
+### 2 Add Two Numbers
+* two cases, when l1 is not null, when l2 is not null
+* carry and current value can be saved in the same variable
+* need a dummy node at the beginning to initiate the loop correctly
 ## Binary Search
 ### 278** First Bad Version (binary search)
 * This is a binary search problem in disguise.
 Investigate the suble differences in how the endpoints are defined as well as the loop condition.
 These would depend on the starting point